andresilm/webservice_calculator/README.md

 `mvn package`

 inside the project folder, where the pom.xml file is located.
 A calculator.war file should be created in /target folder.

+### 3. Deployment
+1- Create a 'db/' folder where the .war is located.

+2- Now, create the 'webcalc,db' that the calculator needs to store and load calculation sessions.
+To achieve that, use the provided 'create_database.sql' by doing:

+`sqlite3 webcalc.db < create_database.sql`

+The application is ready to be ran.

 ## Launching the application from shell
 You can deploy the .war to your tomcat server, or just run the embedded tomcat server by doing